AdobeDocs/commerce-cloud-service.en/help/get-started/prepare-workspace.md

 - **Install Docker for local development and testing**

-  Use the Docker environment to emulate the Commerce on cloud infrastructure `integration` environment for local development.
-You need three essential components: an Adobe Commerce v2 template, Docker Compose, and `ece-tools` package.
+  Optionally, use the Docker environment to emulate the Commerce on cloud infrastructure `integration` environment for local development.
+There are three essential components: an Adobe Commerce v2 template, Docker Compose, and `ece-tools` package.

   - [Docker architecture and common commands](../cloud-guide/dev-tools/cloud-docker.md)
   - [Launch Docker development environment](https://developer.adobe.com/commerce/cloud-tools/docker/setup/)